 Chief David Fleege serves as the MABAS-ILLINOIS Operations Branch Chief, North Central Region.

-Chief Jim Klinefelter serves as the MABAS-IL Operations Branch Chief – Northwest Region.
+Chief Jim Klinefelter serves as the MABAS-IL Operations Branch Chief for the last 18 years in Northwest Region.
 He is currently responsible for 9 counties which comprise 9 MABAS-IL Divisions.
-Included within his geographic region are 3 MABAS-IL statewide Technical Rescue Teams (TRT) and 2 MABAS-IL statewide Hazardous Materials (HAZMAT) Teams.
-Chief Klinefelter is responsible for performing annual Staff Assistance Visits (SAV) with each Northwest region division.
-His additional duties and responsibilities include:
+Included within his geographic region are 4 MABAS-IL statewide Technical Rescue Teams (TRT) and 3 MABAS-IL statewide Hazardous Materials (HAZMAT) Teams.

 Bio coming soon!